craic/arduino_power/PowerOnPowerOff.md

 With the more complex versions of this, the system logs a shutdown message, etc., before actually shutting down.

+**NOTE** There are two variants of the software used with this circuit.
+The first checks for a button press every cycle of the *loop()* function, whereas the second uses an **Interrupt** in cases where the loop cycle time is more than about a second.
+I'll describe the basic version first and then discuss the changes needed for the interrupt version.

 ###How this works

 The PowerBoost has an **Enable pin** which is held HIGH by default.
 In this state, the PowerBoost is enabled and supplies power